STATUS AS OF 9/13/2022 - FULLY FUNCTIONAL AND OPERATING

 Soil vapor extraction, or “SVE,” extracts (removes) contaminant vapors (VOCs or volatile organic compounds) from below ground for treatment above ground.
 Vapors are the gases that form when chemicals evaporate.
 SVE extracts vapors from the soil above the water table by applying a vacuum to pull the vapors out.
 The air is then filtered through a series of filtration tanks before being discharged.
 Discharged air meets all applicable air quality standards.

-Since full scale start up in September of 2015, the SVE has extracted approximately 47,295 pounds of VOCs.
-During Fourth Quarter 2021, the SVE system removed 212 lbs of VOCs.
+Since full scale start up in September of 2015, the SVE has extracted approximately 47,964 pounds of VOCs.
 Monitoring indicates an overall decrease in TCE concentrations at all soil vapor depths.

 Groundwater Treatment System (GWTS)